The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-The data from the two experiments, in which the MIT in Si:P was tuned by means of stress, are reanalyzed in our Fig.\ \ref{sip_2}.
-The colored curves, obtained from measurements by Waffenschmidt {\it et al.}\cite{Waf.etal.99}, seem to be the most precise data currently available: (i) The corresponding $w(T)$ nicely agree with $w(T)$ from previous results by Stupp {\it et al.}\cite{Stu.etal.93} down to roughly 0.1~K; but in the comparison included in Fig.\ \ref{sip_2}, the corresponding $\sigma$ differ by a factor of about 2.7 at 0.8~K, compare Fig.\ 3 of Ref.\ \onlinecite{Waf.etal.99} and the related discussion therein.
-However, the $w(T)$ obtained from Ref.\ \onlinecite{Waf.etal.99} agree only qualitatively with the $w(T)$ from the previous publication by Thomas {\it et al.}, Ref.\ \onlinecite{Tho.etal.83}. (ii) In the insulating region, the experimental $w(T)$ can be well approximated by Eq.\ (\ref{derivmer}) with $\nu = 1/2$ for $w \gtrsim 0.7$ and 50~mK $< T <$ 100~mK, which is a one-parameter fit. (iii) As for the measurements without stress discussed above, the $w(T)$ obtained from Ref.\ \onlinecite{Waf.etal.99} exhibit puzzling maxima at low $T$.
+In comparing the colored curves with $w(T)$ relations obtained from previous experiments as well as with results from Coulomb glass theory, we made the following observations: (i) On the one hand, down to roughly 0.1~K, there is a nice agreement with a $w(T)$ curve which results from the data in Ref.\ \onlinecite{Stu.etal.93}, measured without stress; the corresponding $\sigma$, however, differ by a factor of about 2.7 at 0.8~K, compare Figure 3 of Ref.\ \onlinecite{Waf.etal.99} and the related discussion in that work.
+On the other hand, the $w(T)$ obtained from Ref.\ \onlinecite{Waf.etal.99} agree only qualitatively with the $w(T)$ derived from the previous stress tuning of the MIT, Ref.\ \onlinecite{Tho.etal.83}. (ii) In a part of the non-metallic region, for $w \gtrsim 0.7$ and $0.05\ {\rm K} < T < 0.1\ {\rm K}$, the colored $w(T)$ can be well approximated by Eq.\ (\ref{derivmer}) with $\nu = 1/2$ corresponding to variable-range hopping in the Coulomb glass; this finding is of high significance because only one parameter had to be adjusted in each such fit. (iii) As for the measurements without stress discussed above, the $w(T)$ obtained from Ref.\ \onlinecite{Waf.etal.99} exhibit puzzling maxima at low $T$.
 In this case, however, they occur only at roughly 50~mK, that is at a considerably lower temperature than in the other studies.